svenhaemmerli/WildCard/README.md

 WildCard
 ========

-Implementation of the card based came Haggins in Java
+Implementation of the card-based game Haggins in Java